hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/01_prepare_dev_env.md

 pkg install hs-pandoc texlive-full tex-xetex
 ```

-If you want to use *CLion* as development environment on Linux or macOS and remote compile of FreeBSD, then
+If you want to use *CLion* as development environment on Linux or macOS and remote compile for FreeBSD, then
-you need to downgrade the `cmake` version to *3.27.9*.
-The default `cmake` package provides *3.28.1* which suites
+you need to downgrade the `cmake` version to *3.27.9* on FreeBSD.
+The default `cmake` package provides *3.28.1*
-a manual build but is not supported by the *CLion IDE 2023.3.2*.
+which suites a manual build but is not supported by the *CLion IDE 2023.3.2*.

-### macOS
+### macOS 14

 ```
-XCode XQuartz
+XCode
-brew install cmake git autoconf automake gettext brew install expect tcl-tk gnuplot perl brew install pandoc texlive brew install doxygen graphviz
+XQuartz (for some tesuite tests) brew install cmake git autoconf automake gettext brew install expect tcl-tk gnuplot perl brew install pandoc texlive brew install doxygen graphviz
 ```

-### Raspian
+### Raspian 11

 ```
 apt-get install git autoconf automake gcc g++ patchelf libntirpc-dev libudev-dev